ethereum/go-ethereum/docs/developers/dapp-developer/native.md

 - Remote node interfacing via different transports
 - Contract interactions through auto-generated bindings

-The libraries are updated synchronously with the Geth Github repository.
+The libraries are updated synchronously with the Geth GitHub repository.
 The Go libraries can be viewed in full at [Go Packages](https://pkg.go.dev/github.com/ethereum/go-ethereum#section-directories).

 Péter Szilágyi (@karalabe) gave a high level overview of the Go libraries in a talk at DevCon2 in Shanghai in 2016.
 The slides are still a useful resource ([available here](https://ethereum.karalabe.com/talks/2016-devcon.html)) and the talk itself can be viewed by clicking the image below (it is also archived on [IPFS](https://ipfs.io/ipfs/QmQRuKPKWWJAamrMqAp9rytX6Q4NvcXUKkhvu3kuREKqXR)).